 Chilton D. Varner.
 Ms. Varner has been a member of the law firm of King & Spalding in Atlanta, Georgia since 1976 and a partner since 1983.
 A graduate of Smith College, where she was named to membership in Phi Beta Kappa, and Emory University School of Law, Ms. Varner was honored with Emory University School of Law's Distinguished Alumni Award in 1998.
 In 2001, the National Law Journal profiled Ms. Varner as one of the nation's top ten women litigators.
 With more than 25 years of courtroom experience, she specializes in defending corporations in product liability, commercial and other civil disputes.
 The author of many books and articles on areas of interest in her practice, she has also served as a member of the faculty of the Trial Academy of the International Association of Defense Counsel and regularly presents at bar association meetings around the country.
-She has been a Trustee of Emory University since 1995 and also serves on the Board of the Atlanta Symphony Orchestra.
+She has been a Trustee of Emory University since 1995 and also serves on the Board of the Atlanta Symphony Orchestra and The Carter Center.
 She served on the Board of Wesley Woods Geriatric Center from 1996 to 2007.
 As a practicing attorney and partner of one of the nation's premier law firms, and a counselor to businesses, their directors and management concerning risk and risk control, Ms. Varner brings a depth of experience and a wealth of unique and valuable perspectives to our Board.
-She chairs the Nominating/Corporate Governance Committee and previously chaired the Compensation Committee, of which she continues to serve as a member.
+She chairs the Nominating/Corporate Governance Committee, serves as Lead Director of the Board and previously chaired the Compensation Committee, of which she continues to serve as a member.

 C. Roy Bridges.
 Mr. Bridges has been one of our Regional Presidents since April 2010, and serves as director and as an executive officer for several of our subsidiaries.
 He served as one of our Regional Executive Vice Presidents from 2001 to 2010.
-Since 1998, Mr. Bridges has overseen retail operations in the west coast of Florida, as well as retail and brokerage profit centers in Arkansas, California, Colorado, Louisiana, Nevada, New Mexico, Oklahoma, Oregon, Tennessee and Texas.
-Prior to undertaking his current duties, Mr. Bridges served as profit center leader of our Tampa, Florida retail office from 1998 to 2001, as profit center leader of our Fort Myers, Florida retail office from 1993 to 1998, and as profit center leader of our Brooksville, Florida retail office prior to that time.
-He served as 2002 Chairman of the CNA Florida Pacer program, and is a past Board member of the Hernando County Committee of 100, the Salvation Army, and the Lee County Committee of 100, and a past member of Leadership Southwest Florida.
+From 1998 to 2011, Mr. Bridges oversaw retail operations in the west coast of Florida, and through the years since 1998, he has also had oversight responsibility for retail and wholesale brokerage profit centers in Arkansas, Louisiana, Nevada, Oklahoma, Tennessee and Texas and, more recently, in California, Colorado, New Mexico, Oregon and Washington.
+Prior to undertaking his current duties, Mr. Bridges served as profit center leader of our Tampa, Florida retail office from 1998 to 2001, as profit center leader of our Fort Myers, Florida retail office from 1998 to 1998, and as profit center leader of our Brooksville, Florida retail office prior to that time.
+He is a past Chairman of the CNA Florida Pacer program, and is a past Board member of the Hernando County Committee of 100, the Salvation Army, and the Lee County Committee of 100, and a past member of Leadership Southwest Florida.